4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Experiments

-\textbf{Comparison to SOTA Method}.
-In Table~\ref{table:results}, we compare our approach with SOTA method of 3D body recovery from monocular videos --VIBE~\cite{VIBE:CVPR:2020}.
-Since VIBE does not model the human-scene constraints, simply projecting human body meshes into 3D scene results in unrealistic human-scene interaction.
-Moreover, the egocentric camera motion causes VIBE failing to capture temporal coherent human bodies.
+\textbf{Comparison to VIBE}.
+Though many methods have addressed human body capture from monocular video.
+In Table~\ref{table:results}, we compare our approach with a widely-used competitive method -- VIBE~\cite{VIBE:CVPR:2020}.
+Since VIBE does not model the human-scene constraints, it provides unrealistic human-scene interaction.
+Moreover, the egocentric camera motion causes VIBE failing to capture coherent human motion.
 In contrast, our method outperforms VIBE on motion smoothness and human-scene interaction plausibility by a large margin.
 Though VIBE performs slightly better on PJE-U (22.45 vs. 24.03), it lags far behind of our method on PJE-P (75.91 vs. 66.03).
-We have to re-emphasize that the 2D projection error can not reflect the true performance improvement of our method.
-This is because the 2D keypoints annotation is only available for visible human body parts, and therefore 2D per-joint projection error does not penalize the method that fits wrong 3D body model to partially 2D observation.
-Take the VIBE result shown in the third row of Fig.~\ref{fig:vis} for an instance, the 2D projection error may have decent performance, even though the reconstructed 3D human body is completely wrong.
+We have to re-emphasize that the 2D projection error cannot reflect the true performance improvement of our method.
+This is because the 2D keypoints annotation is only available for visible human body parts, and therefore 2D PJE does not penalize the method that fits a wrong 3D body model to partially 2D observation.
+Take the VIBE result shown in the third row of Fig.~\ref{fig:vis} for an instance, the 2D projection error may have decent performance, yet the reconstructed 3D human body is completely wrong.